2023–24 NFL playoffs: NFC: Tampa Bay Buccaneers 32, Philadelphia Eagles 9

-Divisional playoffs
+Divisional round

 This was the first time that a team seeded below No. 2 (in this case, the No. 3 Detroit Lions) has hosted a divisional playoff game.

 Saturday, January 20, 2024

 AFC: Baltimore Ravens 34, Houston Texans 10

 This was the second postseason meeting between the Ravens and Texans.
 The Ravens won the first matchup, the 2011 AFC Divisional Game, by a score of 20–13 in Baltimore.
 In the regular season, the Ravens defeated the Texans by a score of 25–9 in Baltimore in Week 1.
 Despite a ragged offensive start in the first half, the Ravens outscored the Texans 24–0 in the second half and advanced to their first AFC Championship game since 2012 with a 34–10 rout.

 Though not getting a takeaway nor recording a sack on rookie quarterback C. J. Stroud, the Ravens defense dominated Houston.
 They did not allow any offensive plays by Houston inside the Ravens' 25 yard line nor gave up an offensive touchdown.
 Houston's only points came by a field goal and a punt return touchdown in the first half.
 The Baltimore crowd noise also caused a litany of Houston pre-snap penalties.

 Lamar Jackson had two passing touchdowns and two rushing touchdowns as he improved to 2–3 in playoff games and 1–2 in home playoff games.
 This was also the Ravens' first home playoff win since the 2012 AFC Wild Card round.